finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             var code = code_example;  // string | The code of the portfolio group to remove the sub group from.
 Together with the scope this uniquely identifies the portfolio group. var subgroupScope = subgroupScope_example;  // string | The scope of the sub group to remove from the portfolio group. var subgroupCode = subgroupCode_example;  // string | The code of the sub group to remove from the portfolio group.
-Together with the scope this uniquely identifies the sub group. var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The effective datetime from which the sub group will be removed from the portfolio group.
+Together with the scope this uniquely identifies the sub group. var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset | The effective datetime from which the sub group will be removed from the portfolio group.

             try
             {